python/devguide/triage/labels.rst

 * :gh-label:`pending`: for issues/PRs that will be closed unless further feedback is provided.
 * :gh-label:`release-blocker`/:gh-label:`deferred-blocker`: for issues/PRs
-  and the :ref:`branch's release manager <branchstatus>` removing or retaining the label as appropriate. that, unless fixed, will hold the current or next release respectively.
+  that, unless fixed, will hold the current or next release respectively.
-  Triagers may set these labels for issues that must be fixed before a release, will review them and determine if they indeed qualify,
+  Triagers may set these labels for issues that must be fixed before a release, and the :ref:`branch's release manager <branchstatus>` will review them and determine if they indeed qualify, removing or retaining the label as appropriate. will review them and determine if they indeed qualify,
 * :gh-label:`sprint`: for easier filtering of issues/PRs being worked on during official sprints.